 He allowed a felon to keep his job on campus.
 He endangered the safety of students.
 Where are the consequences for Halsell?

 The university claimed to have disciplined Halsell, but haven’t gone into detail about what that entails.
 No other form of discipline besides termination is suitable.
-Halsell’s poor judgment put
+Halsell’s poor judgment put students at risk.